 It’s easy to be grateful when everything’s going your way, but feelings of gratitude can quickly disappear when you or everything around you is in upheaval.

 Dr. Robert Emmons believes that it is when we’re in crisis mode that we benefit the most from being grateful.
 He believes that because he has been researching gratitude for about 15 years and has written numerous papers and books on the subject and has come to realize its many benefits.

 “In the face of demoralization, gratitude has the power to energize,” he says.
 “In the face of brokenness, gratitude has the power to heal.
 In the face of despair, gratitude has the power to bring hope.
 In other words, gratitude can help us cope with hard times.”

 Three steps to finding gratitude

 Dr. Emmons says there are three steps we can take to start us on the path to finding gratitude.
-The following are excerpts from The Little Book of Gratitude: Create a life of happiness and wellbeing by giving thanks, which he wrote.
+The following are excerpts from The Little Book of Gratitude, which he wrote.

 Joy — look for the good

 To feel gratitude, we have to be attuned to the good in our lives, and this gives rise to joy, which is the pure and simple delight in being alive.